Translated from German, kohlrabi means cabbage-turnip.

 Ways to eat

-Served steamed, mashed or in a stir fry.
+Serve steamed, mashed or in a stir fry.
 Bake, stuff, or add to soups, braises or stews.
 Young kohlrabi can be eaten raw, sliced or finely grated in a salad.
-Kohlrabi leaves are very high in nutirents and can be treated like spinach; eaten raw in salads, or cooked.
+Kohlrabi leaves are very high in nutrients and can be treated like spinach – eaten raw or cooked.
+Kohlrabi can be peeled, sliced and grated and used in salads, sandwiches, wraps or sliced and eaten as a snack.

 Bake, boil, microwave, steam, stew.